 18: No sudden moves!
 Think before you brake, is there anyone right behind you?
 Think before you turn, use clear signals, look back, in both directions.
 And don’t stop just after turning; what if a car comes flying around that corner?

 19: Group size.
 The ride leader will determine the group size.
-Less than ten is preferred, larger groups should leave a gap to assist overtaking traffic.
+Less than eight is preferred, larger groups should leave a gap to assist overtaking traffic.